2 accredited programs. Compare programs, get details, and request info.

 Basic life support skills including CPR, AED use, and ventilations.
 Available in two tracks: pre-hospital and in-facility.
 In Illinois, aspiring Basic Life Supports can choose from 2 accredited training programs designed to prepare students for certification and career success in emergency medical services.

 Career Opportunities: Upon certification, Basic Life Supports in Illinois can work for ambulance services, fire departments, hospitals, urgent care facilities, and industrial settings.
-The healthcare industry continues to grow, creating strong demand for qualified first responders.
-Many Basic Life Supports use this certification as a stepping stone to advanced roles like Paramedic or other healthcare careers.

 This course teaches healthcare professionals essential CPR skills for various settings.
 It includes skills such as ventilation with a barrier device, bag-mask use, and AED operation, focusing on all age groups.
 The program is designed to enhance the provider's ability to respond to life-threatening emergencies effectively.